-The “Compensation for Occupational Injuries and Diseases Act” or “COID Act” states that all South African persons (individuals / companies) who employ one or more employees, in connection with their business / farming activities, organisation / association / trust are under the scrutiny of the COID Act.
+The “Compensation for Occupational Injuries and Diseases Act” (COID Act) states that all South African persons (Individuals / Companies) who employ one or more Employees, in connection with their Business / farming activities / organisation / association / trust must comply with the COID Act.

-COID Registration (Workmans Compensation) @ R 1 470
+COIDA Registration (Workmans Compensation) @ R1470

-Letter of Good standing @ R 790
+Letter of Good standing @ R790

 |Before you can get a Letter of Good Standing from the Compensation Fund, you need to be ‘COID Registered’.
-This basically means that the Compensation Fund lists you on their database as a South African Company which has a work environment that qualifies for employees to work in.||If an employer is registered with the Compensation Fund as per section 80 of the COID Act, he / she can apply for a Letter of Good Standing from the Compensation Fund.
-This letter states that there is no outstanding claims / debt on his / her Compensation Fund record.|
+This basically means that the Compensation Fund lists you on their database as a South African Company which has a work environment that qualifies for employees to work in.
+(Please note: Some Employers are classified as Class 13 Employers, depending on their nature of business.
+In such a case a second registration needs to be finalised at the RMA / Rand Mutual Assurance Company – if this is applicable to your registration, we will inform you after your COIDA registration is finalised.)||If an Employer is registered with the Compensation Fund as per section 80 of the COID Act, he / she can apply for a Letter of Good Standing from the Compensation Fund.
+This Letter states that you are in good standing with the Compensation Commissioner and you have met all their requirements.|

 (2) Letter of Good Standing

-|(1) Get Contracts and Tenders
+|(1) Contracts and Tenders

 *In case your fees are not up to date, we will send you the information you need to settle your account with the Compensation Fund before